tldraw/tldraw/apps/examples/src/examples/custom-help-menu/README.md

 category: ui
 ---

 You can customize tldraw's help menu.
-Open the help menu by clicking the "?" button at the bottom right of the editor.
-There should be a new menu item there.

 ---

-The help menu content can be customized by providing a `HelpMenuContent` component to the `Tldraw` component's `uiComponents` prop.
+The help menu can be customized by providing a `HelpMenu` component to the `Tldraw` component's `uiComponents` prop.
 If you provide `null`, then that component will be hidden.